-Gut Microbiome Dysbiosis and Its Role in Metabolic-Associated Cancers and related metabolic conditions, which are known risk factors for certain types of cancer.
-The study aims to elucidate the specific microbial signatures, metabolic pathways, and inflammatory mechanisms that link gut microbiome alterations to the initiation and progression of metabolic-associated cancers, such as hepatocellular carcinoma and endometrial cancer.
+Gut Microbiome Dysbiosis and Its Role in Metabolic-Associated Cancers

+This project will investigate the interplay between the aut microbiome, metabolic disorders, and the development of metabolic-associated cancers.
+Emerging evidence suggests that dysbiosis of the gut microbial community can contribute to the pathogenesis of obesity, type 2 diabetes, and related metabolic conditions, which are known risk factors for certain types of cancer.
+The study aims to elucidate the specific microbial signatures, metabolic pathways, and inflammatory mechanisms that link gut microbiome alterations to the initiation and progression of metabolicassociated cancers, such as hepatocellular carcinoma and endometrial cancer.
 The findings could inform the development of microbiome-based diagnostic and therapeutic strategies.